-There is also in this paper much discussion about the expansion of space.
+In this paper there is also much discussion about the expansion of space.
 It is simple to understand by the galaxies having been pushed apart and still moving because there is little to stop them.
 It may be helpful to imagine a cake in the oven, which expands as the temperature increases.
 Imagine yourself to be one of the raisins and you see the others drifting away... that is the expansion.
 A raisin twice as far away will seem to expand at twice the speed.

-The First Minute of our Universe
+The First Minute of Our Universe